Skip to content

 1. The gatherer has quite some parameters (use the --help flag to show them all), but simplest form would be:

-pgwatch-daemon \
+pgwatch \

 Or via SystemD if set up in previous steps